MaxGraey/as-random/README.md

 - Exposes fast integer random generator with proper range reduction
 - Uses most novel and fast algorithms for all kind of distributions
+- All input parameters are valid and don't throw exceptions

 ---
 ### Descreate integer distributions: